cb-agr/agriPlot/README.md

 For North/South plantings:
 The first two letters before the hyphen represent the row direction in which your row numbers are increasing.
 The second two letters following the hyphen represent represent the column direction in which your column numbers are increasing.
 There are one of four North/South planting inputs to choose from.

-- SN-WE – row numbers increase from South to North and column numbers increase from West to East
+- "SN-WE" – row numbers increase from South to North and column numbers increase from West to East
-- SN-EW – row numbers increase from South to North and column numbers increase from East to West
+- "SN-EW" – row numbers increase from South to North and column numbers increase from East to West
-- NS-WE – row numbers increase from North to South and column numbers increase from West to East
+- "NS-WE" – row numbers increase from North to South and column numbers increase from West to East
-- NS-EW – row numbers increase from North to South and column numbers increase from East to West
+- "NS-EW" – row numbers increase from North to South and column numbers increase from East to West

 <p align="center">
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/row_col_SNWE.svg" alt="SN-WE" width=400px height=400px>